MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

   > [!NOTE]
   > Lines are sorted in ascending order by the selected criteria.
 If you sort by document, sorting is done first by document type based on the **Warehouse Activity Source Document** field.
 If you sort by ship-to, sorting is done first by destination type based on the **Warehouse Destination Type** field.

-4. After you pick and place the items in the production, assembly or job area or bin, choose the **Register Pick** action.
+4. After you pick and place the items in the production, assembly or project area or bin, choose the **Register Pick** action.

     You can now bring the items to the respective area and post the usage or consumption of the picked components by posting consumption journal, assembly order, or project journal.
 The following articles provide more information: